 In certain cases, yes, there is a maximum amount of personal injury damages you may recover.
-While you may recover as much economic damages as is applicable to your case, and there is no noneconomic damage cap in Texas, there are limits on punitive damages.
+While you may recover as many economic damages as is applicable to your case, and there is no noneconomic damage cap in Texas, there are limits on punitive damages.
 If you receive exemplary or punitive damages, there are certain caps of which you should be aware.

 In most personal injury cases, economic and noneconomic damages have no cap.
-Rather, the amount of damages rewarded is based on a number of factors, usually those revolving around the type and severity of injury.
+Rather, the amount of damages rewarded is based on a number of factors, usually those revolving around the type and severity of the injury.

 The value of personal injury damages depends on:

 Keep in mind, though, that medical malpractice cases do have a cap on noneconomic damages, but not economic damages.
 Overall, the noneconomic damages cap in medical malpractice cases is $750,000, with sub-caps on damages against doctors, healthcare facilities, etc.

 Some cases may include punitive damages if the defendant’s behavior was particularly egregious.
 Those, however, do have caps of which plaintiffs should be aware.

 Section 41.008 of the Texas Civil Practice and Remedies Code establishes certain caps on exemplary damages.
 It states that punitive damages may not exceed the greater of the following:

 In most personal injury cases in Dallas, there is no maximum cap on economic and noneconomic damages that one can receive.
 As such, retaining the services of a personal injury attorney can help determine the number of entitled damages.

 If you’ve sustained an injury in Texas because of another person’s negligence, the time to act is now.
 The statute of limitations in Texas is two years from the time of injury according to Section 16.003 of the Texas Civil Practice and Remedies Code, so act immediately.